Home | Books | Articles | Shopping | View Cart | Contact | Site Map | Search

 In summary the old pawn racks were rich and splendid sources of the jewelry created by the finest Navajo silversmiths of their day, for their own people, and uncontaminated by taste and influence of alien people and cultures.
 If a piece of old Navajo pawn could talk, what a story it would tell of dances, ceremonials, and happy times along the beautiful way of Indian life.

-The Horsekeeping Pawn Shop
+The Horsekeeping Vintage Shop

-The items in the Pawn Shop are either hallmarked / signed authentic Native American Indian Made pieces OR unsigned / unmarked pieces.
+The items in the Vintage Shop are either hallmarked / signed authentic Native American Indian Made pieces OR unsigned / unmarked pieces.
 Prior to 1950 hallmarks were not commonly used.
-The unsigned pieces in our "Pawn Shop" are most likely Indian made but by law cannot be listed as such since their exact origin cannot be proven.
+The unsigned pieces in our "Vintage Shop" are most likely Indian made but by law cannot be listed as such since their exact origin cannot be proven.
 We will designate authenticity status on each individual item page.

 Most of the pieces have been previously owned but some are New Old Stock (NOS) that were never used.
 Many pieces have signs of wear and use such as darkened patina on silver and gold.
 Some may have damage.
 We will describe the condition of each item on its individual page.